rayandasoriya/100DaysOfCode/README.md

 ## Day 91
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to count the number of prime numbers less than n.
 Refer to Day91/Problem 1.pdf for more information regarding the problem.

+## Day 92
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is find the reverse of a 32 bit number.
+Refer to Day92/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the number of 1's bit in the number.
+Refer to Day92/Problem 2.pdf for detailed information.